The Latest Google AdWords Update of 2016 Has Changed the Online Advertising Sphere

 Google claims this change will improve a user’s experience on its search pages, in addition to more closely resembling Google’s mobile experience and layout.
 Google also argues that the click-through rate for paid ads on the right-hand side spot was not high enough to warrant keeping it.

 He warns that this Google AdWords change will inevitably mean that smaller companies will have to refocus on improving organic search results as an alternative to paid.
 He estimates that Google AdWords will see a 10 to 20 percent increase in bid prices over the next year due to increased competition for a smaller digital real estate space.
 In turn, this will result in a similar overall profit increase for Google over that same span of time.

 This significant change to Google AdWords is forcing your company to dig even deeper into its pockets to match increased bid prices.
 Because the competition will be constantly contending for top spots in real time, businesses will have to delve even further into unique, effective tactics that will separate them through search.

-Catapult Creative Media Inc. is a digital marketing and design agency serving clients over the United States but is proud to call Baton Rouge, Louisiana home.
+Jason King is a senior at LSU majoring in Mass Communication with a concentration in Digital Advertising.
+In his spare time, he enjoys engaging in outdoor activities like hunting and fishing around South Louisiana.
+Work with Catapult Creative Media Inc. Catapult Creative Media Inc. is a digital marketing and design agency serving clients over the United States but is proud to call Baton Rouge, Louisiana home.
 Founded in 2007, Catapult provides digital, social and mobile marketing solutions backed by relevant strategy and measurable results.
 Catapult works the web to their clients’ advantage, launching them to their next level of success.